asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 There are a few points worth noting from this exercise.

 - Conditional Gaussian Distributions are also Gaussian.
-- The variables need to be partitioned, but the variables we are conditioning on can recur in the unconditioned set of variables.
-What will happen is that those entries will end up with a variance of zero, because we fix them to specific values.
+- The variables need to be partitioned, but the **variables we are conditioning on can recur in the unconditioned set of variables**.
+What will happen is that those entries will end up with a **variance of zero**, because we fix them to specific values.
 They will show up in the heatmap of the new covariance matrix as dark spots.
 This is discussed a little more in[Evolution of the Covariance Matrix](#evolution-of-the-covariance-matrix).

 ## Evolution of the Covariance Matrix

-Recall the example Gaussian Process that we described in [Gaussian Processes: Intuition]({% post_url 2021-09-06-gaussian-processes-intuition %}).
+Recall the example **Gaussian Process** that we described in [Gaussian Processes: Intuition]({% post_url 2021-09-06-gaussian-processes-intuition %}).
 We demonstrated it by conditioning on three data points.
 The function distribution is reproduced below for reference.

 ![Conditioned Gaussian Process with 3 Points](/assets/images/clamped-gaussian-process-3-points.png)